AutonomyOrg/.github/profile/README.md

-# Welcome to Autonomy Organisation
+# Welcome to Sofair Organisation

-Autonomy Organisation aims at implementing a new coopetitive and redistributive investment ecosystem for crypto assets.

-This document is embryonic and will be improved in the near future.
+Sofair Organisation aims at building a community-propelled decentralized and collaborative finance with shared values as fairness, equality, wealth sharing, or altruism.